 Oh, my beloved Marylebone.
-After Victor and I moved from South West London to North West London we had the opportunity to rediscover London with new eyes.
+After Victor and I moved from South West London to North West London we had the opportunity to rediscover London with fresh, new eyes.
 Just 15 minutes away from my place is the lovely area of Marylebone.
 It almost feels like a bustling village inside the city.
 This charming neighbourhood is green, classic, and full of fun things to see and do.
 Now let me tell you why Marylebone should be your favourite spot in London.

 There are endless amounts of boutique shops down Marylebone High Street.
-From fashionista stores like Paul Smith, Matches, La Portegna, and Eileen Fischer, to design shops like the Conran Shop, the Designers Guild, and Skandium, there is just so much to offer (as long as you got the money to spend!).
+From fashionista stores like Paul Smith, Matches, La Portegna, and Eileen Fischer, to design shops like the Conran Shop, the Designers Guild, and Skandium, there is just so much on offer (as long as you got the money to spend!).

 There are also a few darling bookshops.
 The original Daunt Books was founded in 1990 by James Daunt in the beautiful Edwardian premises at 83 Marylebone High Street.
 However, the original building dates from 1910 when it was used for antiquarian booksellers Francis Edwards in 1910.
 It is a beautiful bookshop, traditionally specialising in travel literature (a perfect fit, don’t you think?).
 Daunt Books is also alleged to be the first custom-built bookshop in the world.
 It truly is a gem.